 Hit the Pavement

-Visit the Outdoor Market
+Visit the Last Outdoor Markets

-Most farmers markets are held outdoors through September.
+Most farmers' markets are held outdoors through September.
 Buy your fresh, locally grown produce - which is usually priced cheaper than what you'd pay at the grocery - in the open air and sunshine while you can!

 Satisfy Your Sweet Tooth

 Don't forget to get your fill of summertime sweets before pumpkin and spice take over!
 Summer fruits are almost out of season, so their prices will increase soon.
 Skewer some berries and melon together on a stick for a healthy treat, and give yourself the go-ahead to enjoy one last tasty s'more before the season's over!
 Don't forget to preserve the taste of summer on a budget by canning and freezing your seasonal produce!

 Take some time to explore and enjoy your own backyard.
 Stop into your town's Visitor's Bureau to find out what they recommend out-of-towners do.
 Visit streets and shops and eateries that you don't normally frequent.
 Venture off your beaten path.
 You might be surprised at just how much you didn't know about your city!
 If you're in the Fort Wayne area, a great (FREE!) event to take advantage of is Be a Tourist In Your Own Hometown.

-Preserve the Season
+Document the Season

 What are your favorite ways to wrap up the summer season?
 We'd love to hear them!